where to travel in october barbados

 The holiday hot list: Where to travel in October

-02 Oct 2024 | Updated on: 03 Oct 2024 | By Annie Lewis
+02 Oct 2025 | | By Annie Lewis

 From once-in-a-lifetime stays in the Chilean desert to last-minute sunshine in Europe, here’s where to follow the sun to this month

-Wet and windy October weather has arrived in London and if, like us, you’ve already started wondering where to escape to in a bid for some last-minute sunshine, you’ve come to the right place.
-While northern Europe starts to cool down, the southern hemisphere begins to warm up, making destinations like Botswana and Barbados natural choices for those who don’t mind going long haul.
+Chilly October weather has arrived in London and if, like us, you’ve already started wondering where to escape to in a bid for some last-minute sunshine, you’ve come to the right place.
+While northern Europe starts to cool down, the southern hemisphere begins to warm up, making destinations like Chile and Barbados natural choices for those who don’t mind going long haul.
 Well-heeled travellers who prefer something closer to home, however, can pick from southern Europe’s crème de la crème this month, with Greece and Portugal both promising plenty of sunshine without the clamouring crowds.
 Here’s where to travel in October – happy holidays.

 Algarve, Portugal